HillPhelmuth/AdventuresInSemanticKernel/README.md

 # Adventures in Semantic Kernel

 Welcome to **Adventures in Semantic Kernel**, your interactive guide to exploring the functionalities of Microsoft's AI Orchestration library, Semantic Kernel.
-Dive into hands-on experiences ranging from memory management and plan execution, to Agent building for a dynamic chat experience.
+Dive into hands-on experiences ranging from dynamic plan generation and Agent building for a dynamic chat experience to memory management and tokenization.
 This isn't just a passive learning experience; you'll get to actively experiment with these features to understand their cohesive interactions.
 [Try it out here](https://adventuresinsemantickernel.azurewebsites.net/)

 ## About Semantic Kernel

 Originally developed by Microsoft, [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/) aims to democratize AI integration for developers.
-While the project benefits from open-source contributions, its core mission is to simplify AI services deployment in apps.
-It comes equipped with a smart set of connectors that essentially act as your app's "virtual brain", capable of storing and processing information.
+While the project benefits from open-source contributions, its core mission is to simplify the integration of AI services with app code.
+It comes equipped with a smart set of connectors that essentially act as your app's "virtual brain", capable of executing LLM prompts, native code or external REST Apis.

 ## Application features